Connected Products··35 min read

 The EU Falsified Medicines Directive (FMD)

-Perhaps the most significant validation of serialized product authentication is the EU Falsified Medicines Directive, which has been in effect since February 2019.
+Perhaps the most significant validation of serialised product authentication is the EU Falsified Medicines Directive, which has been in effect since February 2019.
 The FMD requires that every prescription medicine sold in the EU carries a unique identifier encoded in a 2D barcode on the packaging.
-The European Medicines Verification Organisation (EMVO) reports that the system now covers over 10 billion medicine packs annually across 30 European markets — the largest deployment of serialized product authentication in history and a proven model for consumer goods categories now facing similar mandates.
-At the point of dispensing, pharmacies must scan and verify each pack against a centralized database.
-If the code doesn't match, or if it has already been dispensed, the system flags it.
+The European Medicines Verification Organisation (EMVO) reports that the system now covers over 10 billion medicine packs annually across 30 European markets — the largest deployment of serialised product authentication in history and a proven model for consumer goods categories now facing similar mandates.
+At the point of dispensing, pharmacies must scan and verify each pack against a centralised database.
+If the code does not match, or if it has already been dispensed, the system flags it immediately.
+The FMD demonstrates that serialised verification operates reliably at massive scale and that the regulatory direction across industries is toward mandated authentication.
+Brands that build this infrastructure ahead of regulatory deadlines avoid the cost and disruption of compliance-driven implementation under time pressure.

 Alibaba and Marketplace Authentication

 Alibaba has invested heavily in authentication technology to combat counterfeiting on its platforms.
 The company has collaborated with brands to implement QR-based verification systems that allow consumers to check product authenticity before or after purchase.
-This marketplace-driven approach acknowledges a reality: in e-commerce, where consumers can't physically inspect products before buying, digital authentication becomes even more critical.
+This marketplace-driven approach acknowledges a commercial reality: in e-commerce, where consumers cannot physically inspect products before buying, digital authentication becomes the primary — and sometimes only — mechanism for distinguishing genuine goods from counterfeits.
+The Alibaba example is significant because it shows authentication pressure coming from platforms as well as regulators.
+As major marketplaces tighten their anti-counterfeiting policies and begin requiring brands to implement verifiable authentication, brands without existing infrastructure will face compliance costs and potential delisting risks.
+Investing in authentication ahead of marketplace mandates positions brands as preferred partners and reduces the friction of compliance when requirements tighten, which the trajectory of major e-commerce platforms strongly suggests they will.

 Limitations and Honest Considerations